sndels/vulkan-api-docs/README.md

 ## Dev-notes

-Run `npm install dependencies` to setup env. `npm run -S vscode:prepublish` to build publishable output.
+Run `npm install dependencies` to setup env. `vsce package` to build the vsix.